anakic/querystorm-docs/New docs/Managing packages.md

 Nuget.org is the main repository of .NET packages and is used in QueryStorm for installing packages into projects.
 By default, it's feed type is set to "NuGet packages" so it will not be used when searching for extensions (unless you change its feed type).

 The "QueryStorm Extensions Feed" contains only QueryStorm extensions made by our team.
-It's purpose is to be a place where users can download general-purpose extensions from.
+It's purpose is to be a place users can download general-purpose extensions from.
 To publish to this feed, users should request access via our [support email address](mailto:support@querystorm.com).

 For distributing packages to your own clients, as mentioned, you should use a network share or create your own Azure Artifacts feed ([instructions](../todo)).
-Your clients should add your feed into their list in order to be able to install the packages.
+Your clients should add your feed into their list in order to see your the packages.

 ## Publishing extension packages